 How do I obtain usage data from SMUD?

-There is a two-step process to obtaining your usage data from SMUD:
+There is a two-step process to obtain your usage data from SMUD:

-- Connect with SMUD by clicking on "Contacts" at the top right hand corner of the Portfolio Manager home page.
+- Connect with SMUD by selecting "Contacts" at the top right corner of the Portfolio Manager home page.

-- Click on the "Add Contact" button and search for "Sacramento Municipal Utility District".
+- Select the "Add Contact" button and search for "Sacramento Municipal Utility District".

 - You should see a green bar confirming that your connection request was sent to SMUD.
 You will receive a notification when SMUD accepts your request.
 This process takes 24 to 48 hours.

-- Click on the "Sharing" tab and then click on the "Share a Property" button.
+- Select the "Sharing" tab and then select the "Share a Property" button.

 - Select the number of properties and the properties you would like to share.
-Select "Sacramento Municipal Utility District" from your contacts and click on the "Continue" button.
+Select "Sacramento Municipal Utility District" from your contacts and select the "Continue" button.